|

 Captioned tables are listed in a table of contents (see TC)

 if the Boolean register Lt is true.
-The string Lt captions
+Such a list uses the

 TC [slevel [spacing [tlevel [tab [h1 [h2 [h3 [h4 [h5]]]]]]]]]